Ann and George Colony Hall

 “As a school we are committed to ensuring our facilities foster a cohesive, vibrant campus community.
 Those moments when we can be in the same room at the same time are the ones we treasure most.
 Colony Hall will be the place where the entire school can gather to share, celebrate, and reflect.
 In addition to the auditorium, the building will have dedicated spaces for dance and music, making it a premiere arts facility among our peer schools.”
 Head of School Alex D. Curtis

-The new 50,000-square-foot Colony Hall is an architectural and programmatic complement to the iconic Paul Mellon Arts Center.
+The new 50,000-square-foot Ann and George Colony Hall is an architectural and programmatic complement to the iconic Paul Mellon Arts Center.
 With plenty of seats for faculty, staff and students, the auditorium will be the ideal location to bring the entire school community together.

 Along the west side of the auditorium, a glazed gallery leads down the hill to the music classroom wing.
 At the music wing’s center is a Recital Hall seating up to 100, which also provides rehearsal space for Choate's major music ensembles.
 Surrounding the Recital Hall are additional practice rooms, faculty offices, the percussion studio and a Green Room for performers.
 The backstage area contains musical instrument lockers and storage for music.